-- Our trek was accompanied by our guide José, a second junior guide, who als doubled as our English translator and cook, who traveled ahead of us to get our meals ready at each camp.
+- Our trek was accompanied by our guide José, a second junior guide, who also doubled as our English translator and cook, who traveled ahead of us to get our meals ready for each camp.

-- The trek started with a three-hour drive in a van or jeep from the Magic Tours office in Santa Marta to Machete Pelao.
+- The trek started with a three-hour drive in a van or jeep from the tour office in Santa Marta to Machete Pelao.
 There, we had a very filling lunch (rice/salad, beans, and choice of chicken, pork, beef or fish) before we headed on with the hike.

 - We stopped for two breaks each day to enjoy the views and eat chunks of watermelon, pineapple or oranges – these were delicious, energy replacement breaks!